ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 To learn how to define an external replication task via code, see [code sample](../../server/ongoing-tasks/external-replication#code-sample).

-You can also configure external eplication tasks [via RavenDB Studio](../../studio/database/tasks/ongoing-tasks/external-replication-task#definition).
+You can also configure external replication tasks [via RavenDB Studio](../../studio/database/tasks/ongoing-tasks/external-replication-task#definition).

 {PANEL/}